 Nutrition

-This easy apple pie recipe yields approximately 6 servings.
+This homemade apple pie recipe yields approximately 6 servings.
 The nutritional information has been calculated using an online recipe nutrition calculator and is intended for informational purposes only and should be used as a general guideline.
 If the nutrition information is important to you, you should independently verify it using your preferred tool.

 FAQs